PhilChodrow/PIC16A/project.md

 ## Timeline

-You'll have three scheduled discussion periods in Weeks 7 and 8 to work on this project (see the Schedule).
+You'll have several scheduled discussion periods in Weeks 7 and 8 to work on this project (see the Schedule).
 In total, the project is intended to require approximately 10 hours of effort from each of you (that is, ~30 total person-hours for a three-person group, or ~20 total hours for a two-person group).
 You are expected to coordinate with each other to schedule additional meetings or delegate responsibilities as appropriate to complete the project.

 Projects are due in the middle of the Final Exam Period.
 There will be an optional opportunity in the middle of Week 10 to submit your project for a "mock grade" in order to get feedback and learn what you can do to improve your work.